 Start by painting one wall first.
 If it looks good after the paint has dried up, continue with the same color.
 IMPORTANT: before starting any kind of paint activity, prepare the wall.
 Spot prime dark marks, fill nail holes and sand any rough spots.
 Some professionals also advise to clean the wall with a mild soapy solution and then rinse carefully.
 For more details check this video

 When your walls are ready, start by rolling top to bottom, one side to the other.
 You need to add at least two coats before considering the wall done.
 The cool thing to remember is, you have no deadline and are free to experiment.
 You might want to check out some examples on what colours are best for certain rooms.

 3. Buy Second Hand Furniture

 If this is your first home and you’ve just moved house, you’ll probably need to save some money before you can buy quality furniture.
-So, in order for you not to use cardboard boxes as dressers, we advise to find some used furniture in the meantime.
+So, in order for you not to use cardboard boxes as dressers, we advise finding some used furniture in the meantime.

 4. DIY decorations